SecretLabOU/aipolitician/scraper/README.md

 # Political Figure Scraper

-A powerful AI-powered web scraper for extracting structured data about political figures using the `crawl4ai` package and Ollama's Llama3 model.
+A powerful AI-powered web scraper for extracting structured data about political figures using BeautifulSoup and Ollama's Llama3 model.

 ## Overview

 This scraper extracts comprehensive information about political figures from multiple sources including Wikipedia, Britannica, and Reuters.
 It leverages:

 - Local LLM inference using Ollama/Llama3 (no API keys required)
-- Intelligent content extraction and structuring
+- Efficient web scraping with BeautifulSoup
 - Multi-source aggregation for comprehensive data collection

 ## Installation